The MolSSI Fellowship Program

 The MolSSI Software Fellowship competition will be held annually, with the application window open from February 15 to April 1.

-NOTE: The next fellowship competition will open on 15 February 2024 for year-long fellowships beginning 1 July 2024; we will be announcing the next Fellowship competition via email and Twitter early next year.
+NOTE: The next fellowship competition will open on 15 February 2025 for year-long fellowships beginning 1 July 2025; we will be announcing the next Fellowship competition via email and X early next year.

 Graduate Student Fellowships:

-• A generous stipend of up to $40k over the 12-month fellowship period (plus tuition and required fees);
+• A generous stipend of $40k total for the 12-month Fellowships, plus tuition and required fees;

 Postdoctoral Fellowships:

-• A generous stipend of up to $50k over the 12-month fellowship period;
+• A generous stipend of $60k total for the 12-month Fellowship;

 • Current curriculum vitae;